 Master's in Software Engineering Program Features

-- Curriculum encompasses behavioral, managerial and technical aspects of software engineering to prepare students for careers in one of the fastest-growing U.S. careers requiring at least a bachelor’s degree
+- Curriculum encompasses behavioral, managerial and technical aspects of software engineering to prepare students for careers in one of the fastest-growing U.S. job fields requiring at least a bachelor’s degree

 - Seven required courses and electives courses allow students the flexibility to pursue individual interests while learning the fundamental concepts of software engineering